Chandan-IITI/Deep-Kernel-Learning-for-One-class-Classification/README.md

 **Authors**: Chandan Gautam, Pratik K Mishra, Aruna Tiwari, Bharat Richhariya, Hari Mohan Pandey, Shuihua Wang, M. Tanveer

-### For execution, simply go to the demo folder ('Demo_Alzheimer', 'Demo_mediumDatasets', 'Demo_smallDatasets') and execute that.
+### For execution, simply go to the one of the demo folders ('Demo_Alzheimer', 'Demo_mediumDatasets', or 'Demo_smallDatasets') and execute that.
 All source codes and datases are available in 'src' folder.